chegisreya/chegisreya/README.md

 ### 🧭 About Me

-I'm a 3rd-year CSE student passionate about problem-solving, systems thinking, and building smart, meaningful applications.
+- 💻 I'm a 3rd-year Computer Science student exploring tech through code, creativity, and curiosity.

-- 🛠️ Tech lover with an eye for design and detail
+- ⚡ Outside the classroom, I dive into hackathons, building cool stuff with friends, and solving problems under pressure.
-- 🎯 Always down to brainstorm, build, debug, and iterate
+- 🎭 I'm also a Kuchipudi dancer and a member of the National Cadet Corps — where I balance discipline and art with passion.
-- 🎭 Kuchipudi dancer | NCC cadet | Curious human
+- 🤝 Always open to internships, collabs, and tech convos.
+Let's build something awesome together!

 > Currently open to internships & collaborations in Software Engineering, Full Stack, or Cloud projects.